Umuzi-org/ACN-syllabus/content/projects/recipe-search/part-1/_index.md

 - It needs a search box where the user can enter keywords, for example "omelette" or "mexican" or whatever else they are keen on.
 - It also needs a mechanism for adding ingredients to the search.
 And removing ingredients if they made a mistake.
+- Please test your code, you will be expected to use a react testing library to test your components, here is the documentation {{< contentlink path="topics/web-frontend/react/unit-testing" >}}.

 Here is a valid user journey: